ntBre/psqs/README.md

 This is a crate for Rust interfaces to quantum chemistry programs (like Molpro, Gaussian, and MOPAC) and queuing systems like Slurm and PBS.
-It contains traits defining the high-level behavior of these =Program=s and =Queue=s, as well as concrete implementations for the aforemention programs.
+It contains traits defining the high-level behavior of these `Program`s and `Queue`s, as well as concrete implementations for the aforementioned programs.
 The list of currently supported programs is as follows:

 ## Programs